bernardr/bernardr.github.io/_posts/walkthroughs/proving-grounds/Lunar/2022-08-10-pg-lunar-php-vulnerabilities.md

 ## Extracting backup.zip and Reading Source

-Ok, that now that we've found our way to the `backup.zip` file, we'll extract it via whatever means worked best for you.
+Ok, that now that we've found our way to the `backup.zip` file, we'll extract it via whatever means work best for you.
 I like using `7z e backup.zip`.

-Once we've extracted our files we see we have a few `.php` files.
+Once we've extracted our files, we'll find we have a few `.php` files.

 ```
 completed.php